SteMak/usc_2024_submission/README.md

 # Underhanded Solidity Contest 2024 Submission

-## Idea
+## Idea / Use-cases

 The implementation of `transient` storage enables an efficient ability to create lightweight smart contracts.
 Lightweight means that only a data hash is stored in `persistent` storage, while any data needed by transactions is attached additionally.
-The `transient` storage is accessible from different execution contexts, which allows the division of responsibility between preloading data and requests execution.
-Additionally, this provides significant optimization opportunities, as data can be loaded once by a batch transaction, and possibly can be integrated with transaction access lists in the far future.
+The `transient` storage is accessible from different execution contexts, which allows the division of responsibility between preloading data and the requests execution.
+Additionally, this provides significant optimization opportunities, as the data can be loaded once per a batch transaction, and possibly can be integrated with the transaction access lists in the far future.

 ### Composability